agnanachandran/agnanachandran.github.io/source/_posts/2016-07-17-using-simulated-annealing-to-solve-logic-puzzles.markdown

 Logic problems can be often be solved in a variety of ways.
 Doing it this way allows us to do very little thinking with regards to the clues and how they all relate to each other.
 We let the computer do the work for us.

 The applications of techniques like this are of course not limited to logic puzzles like this.
 Simulated annealing in particular can be used for circuit board placement, physics simulations, and structural optimization.
 Artificial intelligence techniques in general have wide-reaching applications and implications.
 Learning about different techniques is both interesting and valuable, if only for solving fun logic puzzles like this one.

-P.S. if you find any mistakes, please don't hesitate to leave a comment.